Delayed Registration of Birth

 - A certified copy of the original birth certificate is not obtainable

 - Proper evidence and affidavits supporting the California birth are available (see informational pamphlet for description).

-For further information please see the informational pamphlet for Delayed Registration of Birth (PDF) and checklist.
+For additional information please see the informational pamphlet Delayed Registration of Birth.

 Delayed Registration of Birth applications must be accompanied by documents that support the birth occurred in California.
-These supporting documents must show the date the document was established, provide the parent’s name, and the date and place of birth of the child.
+These supporting documents must show the date the document was established, which must be at least 5 years prior to the date of application, or 2 years if the child is under 12 years of age, and provide the date and place of birth of the child.
 Acceptable documents include certified or original copies of the following:

 - Hospital birth records